erikbejstam/haiku/diary.md

 Added the functionality for navigating between haiku.
 Works good.
 Tried to add animation but didn't work, will have to fix that later.
 Apparently an element can't fade in if it has `display: none` which i had for the hidden haiku.
 So I don't know if i have to have a temporary class maybe, that removes that property, but still keeps it invisible.
 We'll see.

 I'm also unsure of the font.
-I really like Bodoni Moda, but it's a bit hard to read unfortunately.
+I really like Bodoni Moda, but it's a bit hard to read, unfortunately.
 I tried to find something else, but didn't manage to find anything that looked nice.
 I'll have to find something better later.

+### 30/6

+No code written today.
+I've been thinking about what are the next essential steps.
+I basically *have* the data I want in the application, now it's mostly matter of displaying it.
+I think it's five categories that are TODO:

+1. Design all pages - user, post, , login/signup, options, search results?
+2. Functionality - follow, custom haiku feeds, enable rules, languages, etc
+3. Database implementation of said functionality - following relationships, upvotes on haikus etc
+4. Security - making sure everything is secure and safe.
+5. "Real user" functionality, like signing up and getting an email.

+I'm not sure, but I think a good order could be 1 (partially), 4, 5, 2, 3?